 Grammar can be tough.
 There are a lot of rules to follow, and a lot to wrap your head around.
 Some of the rules we learn in school, though, aren’t exactly accurate.
 While some function as helpful guidelines for style and form, other so-called ‘rules’ are inventions, or ‘superstitions,’ as the lexicographer Henry W. Fowler […]

 Your data was corrupted… Wah!
 First thought: I’ve lost some work.
-Second thought (typical grammar geek!): shouldn’t that be ‘…data were corrupted’?
+Second thought: shouldn’t that be ‘…data were corrupted’?
 In the strictest sense, yes, because it’s all a question of ensuring that you match singular subjects with singular verbs, and ditto plural subjects and verbs, a process called agreement.
-Easy when it’s […]
+Easy when it’s a straightforward case, such […]

 1. Such a question isn’t intended to elicit an answer.
 2. VHF radio calls from the coastguard and other ships were illiciting no response.
 3. He brazenly carried on an elicit affair with Bert’s wife.
 4. She admitted to having been in possession of illicit drugs.
 5. You can imagine the amount of booing this […]